Who do you think you are?

 The final chapter?

-But, in going back to my original question in this essay, does that make me a writer?
+Returning to my original question, does that make me a writer?

-After all, it’s no secret that I don’t make much money at it at this point, and I have few regular readers (a big thank you to those who are), but have I earned the right to use the same descriptor as those who have done it all their lives and actually make a living at it?
+After all, I don’t make much money at it at this point in my journey and have only a handful of regular readers right now.
+So, have I earned the right to use the same descriptor as those who have done it all their lives and actually make a living at it?

 At least I’m pretty sure I won’t.